Lancaster Heritage Guide

 The most famous case to be tried at Lancaster Castle was that of the Pendle Witches, 10 poor men and women from Pendle who were accused of witchcraft and executed in 1612 (an 11th accused witch was found not guilty and released).
 The case centred on accusations and counter-accusations between members of three families from Pendle.

 Not only were they accused of practising witchcraft but of plotting to blow up the castle and kill the Keeper.
-The charge may have been manufactured, but it was sufficient to hang 2 men and 8 women from specially-built gallows.
+The charge may have been manufactured, but it was sufficient to hang two men and eight women from specially-built gallows.

 After the Civil War, the Castle ceased to have any military significance and was used purely as a gaol and courthouse.
 Visitors can take an excellent guided tour of the historic prison area and the opulent Georgian courtroom.